 There was a period of time where I could stop at any point along The 5 freeway between the Bay Area and LA and tell you exactly how many miles I was away from either destination.
 In fact, I have driven that stretch of 355 miles so many times that I have a story on almost each stretch of road in both directions.

-True story: my memories are directionally tied.I think of mostly happy memories of my college self, my young adulthood, driving up and down once a month to see Hapa Papa, and now, as a parent with my ever increasing brood of children.
+[socialpug_tweet tweet=”I think of mostly happy memories of my college self, my young adulthood, driving up and down once a month to see my now husband, and now, as a parent with my ever increasing brood of children. #kia #kiapartner #kiafamily #roadtrip” display_tweet=”I think of mostly happy memories of my college self, my young adulthood, driving up and down once a month to see Hapa Papa, and now, as a parent with my ever increasing brood of children.”]

 Every time I pass by Crow’s Landing (but only when going South), I think of when I got a flat tire right before that exit.
 I was driving back to LA from an interview with Smith Barney and attempting to write a book.
 I spent that hour on the side of the road pretending to write said book on my laptop.
 Instead, I stared at a blank screen and re-wrote the same paragraph at least twenty times to get it just right.

 I never wrote more than a few hundred words of that book.
 I read a lot about writing, but never did the work to actually write.

 I eventually got that Smith Barney job and moved back up to the Bay Area without ever once consulting my boyfriend (who is now my Hapa Papa) and he has never forgiven me for it.

 I remember driving north in a rented pickup truck full of my stuff and queen mattress with Hapa Papa following behind in my 1997 Toyota Avalon stuffed with the rest of my junk.
 I remember both of us crying on the side of the road when he made that return trip south in the rental without me.